HPCBio/variant-analysis-workshop/_episodes/05-genome-annotations.md

 keypoints:
 - "Genome annotations can either be stored as GRanges imported with rtracklayer, or as TxDb imported with GenomicFeatures."
 - "Functions that find overlaps between GRanges objects can be used to identify genes near SNPs."
-- "The predictCoding function in VariantAnnotation identified amino acid changes caused by SNPs."
+- "The predictCoding function in VariantAnnotation identifies amino acid changes caused by SNPs."
 ---